sachadavies/amads/paper.md

 That said, the creator-maintainer recently made the [explicit decision (announced/reported here)](https://groups.google.com/g/music21list/c/HF3tgkMvNWI/m/7vaIHr88BAAJ) that it is _not_ / _no longer_ there to provide the holistic directory function stated here.
-Instead it specifically invites niche projects to go solo, with or without music21 as a dependency.
+Instead, it specifically invites niche projects to go solo, with or without music21 as a dependency.

 [Partitura](https://partitura.readthedocs.io/en/latest/)
 is arguably one such project,